-All Development Studies departments in the UK are invited to submit one dissertation each for consideration.
-This year nominations will be accepted between 1 November and 18 December.
+For the 2020 prize, all Development Studies and Economics departments in the UK were invited to submit one MA or MSc dissertation each for consideration.
+This year nominations were accepted between 17 October and 16 December.

 Between 2015 and 2017 the International Consulting Economists Association (ICEA) partnered with the DSA in offering this dissertation prize.
 The ICEA, is an organisation that has provided a forum for international consultants and their employers to network informally at a monthly lecture and discussion for nearly 30 years.
 The DSA student sub-committee would like to thank the ICEA for their work, contribution and assistance over these past 3 years, without whom this prize would not have begun or been possible.
 We encourage the DSA membership to visit their website and consider attending one of their monthly London meetings on a range of interesting development issues.

 This year there was no outright winner.
 Instead the 2017 DSA/ICEA dissertation prize has been awarded jointly to Henna Akram of SOAS and Paul Fenton Villar of UEA, for their work “Are private schools delivering better education?
 An empirical analysis of the differences in academic achievement between children in private and public schools in Pakistan” and "Evaluating the impact of the Extractive Industries Transparency Initiative (EITI) on corruption in Zambia" respectively.
 The prize includes £1000 and an invitation to present the findings of the dissertation at the DSA’s annual conference.